 Plan Description.
-The FRS Pension Plan (Plan) is a cost-sharing multiple-employer defined benefit pension plan, with a DROP for eligible employees.
+The FRS Pension Plan (Plan) is a cost-sharing multiple-employer qualified defined benefit pension plan, with a Deferred Retirement Option Program (DROP) available for eligible employees.
 The general classes of membership applicable to the Clerk are as follows: